Chartres, Eure-et-Loir tourism & sightseeing

 Once you reach Chartres, the entire town can be explored on foot.
 The steep cobbled streets on the outskirts and tumbling stairways might be challenging for older travelers or for those with physical difficulties, so in that case, opt for a hotel located in the center, from which you can reach all the main sights without having to go up and down hills.

-To see the rest of the old quarter of Chartres, you can follow your fancy and discover as you explore, or you can purchase a 1 hour self-guided audio tour from the Tourism Office.
+Visits will be centred around the old quarter of Chartres: you can follow your fancy and discover as you explore, or you can purchase a 1 hour self-guided audio tour from Chartres Tourist Office.

-The main attraction of the town is the Chartres Cathedral, listed by UNESCO as World Heritage site and rivaling Notre Dame in fame.
-Nearly 140 meters long with a height of 37 meters, the cathedral is the focus of the town and draws hundreds of visitors every year.
+The main attraction of the town is Chartres Cathedral, listed by UNESCO as a World Heritage site and rivaling Notre Dame de Paris in fame.
+Nearly 140 meters long with a height of 37 meters, the cathedral is the focus of the town and draws thousands of visitors every year.

 Places to visit near Chartres

 On the edge of town the Maison Picassiette is a house and garden which has been entirely covered with pottery mosaics - it really is quite extraoridinary.

 A little further out the charming Chateau de Maintenon and its formal gardens designed by Le Notre is worth visiting.

 If possible visit a few nearby attractions while you are at Chartres, such as the cereal-growing Auneau region, the valley district of Courville, and the medieval city of Gallardon.

 Visit near Chartres with France This Way reviews

 ... or see ALL recommended places to visit in Eure-et-Loir